-Unearthing the past and digging up the family secrets is rapidly becoming one of the nation’s favourite pastimes.
-It seems the quest to find out who we really are and what our ancestors might have been up to is an overriding passion for so many people.
+Travelling down the dusty corridors of time and polishing up the family secrets is fast becoming one of the nation’s favourite pastimes.
+The quest to find out who we really are and what our ancestors might have been up to is an overriding passion for so many people.
 It has become quite an industry worldwide.

-Programmes such as the BBC’s 'Who Do You Think You Are?' have set the trend for a boom in genealogy internet sites - there are now more than 4 million family history enthusiasts in the UK and the subject is the third most popular pursuit online.
+The BBC’s programme 'Who Do You Think You Are?' has helped set the trend for a boom in genealogy internet sites - there are now more than four million family history enthusiasts in the UK.
+The subject is the third most popular pursuit online.

-The BBC Wales series 'Coming Home', which unravels the hidden Welsh ancestry of some of the world’s most famous faces, has made some startling discoveries of late.
+The BBC Wales series 'Coming Home', which unravels the hidden Welsh ancestry of some of the world’s most famous faces, has made some startling discoveries.
 Many celebrities searching for their Welsh roots have found themselves in Carmarthenshire, discovering family connections they never knew existed.
 And more and more from all parts of the globe are clamoring to our green hills and sandy shores to discover their roots.

-Carmarthenshire has a long tradition of famous sons - Dylan Thomas, Phil Bennett, Barry John, Huw Edwards and Rhod Gilbert to name but a few.
-Now, thanks to the genealogy craze, Carmarthenshire can claim Michael York, Paul Daniels, Pam Ferris and even Oscar-winning Hollywood star Susan Sarandon, as its own.
+Carmarthenshire has a long tradition of famous sons - Dylan Thomas, Phil Bennett, Barry John, Huw Edwards and Rhod Gilbert, to name but a few.
+Now, thanks to the genealogy craze, Carmarthenshire can claim a growing list of Michael York, Paul Daniels, Pam Ferris and even Oscar-winning Hollywood star Susan Sarandon, as its own.

-So have you got the time travel bug yet?
-Are you itching to find out what your ancestors were like and where they came from?
-Carmarthenshire County Archive can help bring your family story to life.
+If you have got the travel bug or are itching to find out what your ancestors were like and where they came from then Carmarthenshire County Council can help bring your family story to life.
 You do not have to step into a Tardis and transport yourself like Dr Who to the past.
 Thanks to advances in online technology the process of travelling dusty corridors of time has never been easier.

-County Archivist John E Davies said the archive service uses a variety of original historical records, many of which are now available electronically.
-"Most useful is the Census, which is available free of charge not only for the whole of Wales but also for England, and the United States.
-The Census, held every ten years from 1841, gives a great deal of information and is a fundamental historical source for nineteenth century history.
-It tells you where a family lived, how large it was, their occupations their ages, and for the 1891 census, whether they spoke Welsh."
+The Family History Service uses a variety of original historical records, many of which are now available electronically, like the census, which has been held every 10 years from 1841.
+It gives a great deal of information and is a fundamental historical source for nineteenth century history.
+It tells you where a family lived, how large it was, their occupations, their ages, and, for the 1891 census, whether they spoke Welsh.

-"After the census the most used documents are the parish registers of the Anglican church, which record baptisms, marriages and burials.
+Other heavily used sources for tracing information are the parish registers of the Anglican church, which record baptisms, marriages and burials.
 In Carmarthenshire the parish registers go back, in some instances, to the sixteenth century.
-However, the further you go back the more difficult they can be to read with a lot of them being in Latin.
-This just adds to the fun of researching your family's history."
+However, the further you go back the more difficult they can be to read with a lot of them in Latin.
+This just adds to the fun and intrigue of researching your family's history.

 Other useful sources include probate and wills records, electoral registers and their predecessors poll books, and some estate records, such as rentals.
 All these sources can be invaluable when undertaking family history.